DataDog/Miscellany/datadog_nagios_plugin_wrapper/README.md

 Not a problem, this repository was created to help you with just that.

 ## So, what does this do for you?
-In short, this Datadog check will act as a wrapper so that you can reuse your existing Nagios plugins without having to rewrite them.
+In short, this Datadog check will act as a wrapper so that you can reuse your existing Nagios plugins without having to rewrite them for Datadog, and it does _not_ require a Nagios instance running.
 It will create custom metrics in Datadog based on the performance data your plugin returns, it can also create service checks that follow the Nagios API Plugin standard (ala, "exit codes").

 For example, you might have a Nagios plugin that returns an exit code of `0` (ie., "OK") and the following output: